Types of quantum field thories

 A general introduction on divergence of perturbation theory, asymptotic series and non-perturbative effects is for instance on the first pages of

 Further discussion is for instance in

-Perturbation theory in the context of AQFT is discussed in the following articles.
+Perturbation theory in the context of AQFT (or at least in the spirit) is discussed in the following articles.

 which was however mostly ignored and forgotten.
 It is taken up again in

 (a quick survey is in section 8, details are in section 2).

 Michael Dütsch, Klaus Fredenhagen, Perturbative algebraic quantum field theory and deformation quantization, Proceedings of the Conference on Mathematical Physics in Mathematics and Physics, Siena June 20-25 (2000) (arXiv:hep-th/0101079)

 (relation to renormalization)